-The insider advice on this page is from one of Wendy’s Trusted Travel Experts for European-canal barge cruises: Ellen Sack of Barge Lady Cruises.
+The insider advice on this page is from one of Wendy’s Trusted Travel Experts for French Canal Barge Charters: Ellen Sack and Caroline Sack Klein of Barge Lady Cruises.

-Chartering a canal barge (ideal for groups of 6 to 12 adults) is slow travel at its best: luxurious boats plying centuries-old canals through the bucolic European countryside, covering just a few miles a day between excursions to villages, chateaux, markets, and local artisans’ studios.
-With many dozens of such trips between them, Ellen and daughter Caroline Klein will level with you about the pros and cons of each itinerary—most of which are in France, with a few options in England, Ireland, Scotland, Holland, Belgium, Germany, and Italy—as well as the crew, cuisine, and sightseeing possibilities on offer for each vessel.
+Chartering a canal barge (ideal for groups of 6 to 12 adults) is slow travel at its best: your own luxurious boat plying centuries-old canals through the bucolic French countryside, covering just a few miles a day between excursions to villages, chateaux, markets, and local artisans’ studios.
+Ellen and daughter Caroline Klein will level with you about the pros and cons of each itinerary, as well as the crew, cuisine, and sightseeing possibilities on offer for each vessel.
 The warm welcome their travelers receive on board is testament to Ellen and Caroline’s close personal relationships with all the vessels’ owners.
-For multigenerational families and other groups of up to 12, they can arrange a private barge charter, with activities customized to individual interests.

 Ships and Cabins